theRealAph/ScopeLocals/README.md

 business logic to handle service requests with trusted components such as a database driver providing data persistence, and a logging framework that records progress or noteworthy events.
 Such server components often need to share data between themselves, independent from the business logic.

-As a security measure, the server might allocate a `Permissions` token  to each thread that handles a request.
-Other server components would use the token to restrict access to the operations they provide.
+For example, as a security measure, the server might allocate a `Permissions` token to each thread that handles a request.
+Other server components would use that token to restrict access to the operations they provide.

 Thread context data is normally communicated from a caller to called methods in the same thread via method arguments.
-However, in a case like this, where data needs to be pushed through business logic calls it simplifies the implementation if the server can share context with its components via some alternative channel.
+However, in a case like this, where data needs to be pushed through business logic calls, it simplifies the implementation if the server can share context with its components via some other channel.

 The diagram below illustrates the sort of behaviour we would like.
 It shows the call stack for two different threads handling a server request.
 Each call stack